sotonfencing/sotonfencing.github.io/join-us.md

 Fees
 ----

 You can find information about our fees on [our SUSU groups page]({{site.links.susu_group}}).
-Fees can be paid in cash (either to our Treasurer or at SUSU Reception) or online.
-Student entitlement cards can be used.
+Fees need to be paid via the Southampton Union Box office at https://boxoffice.susu.org/view/322/memberships.

 Non-students or students at other universities will also have to be affiliate members of the Southampton University Students Union.
 This can be purchased at the SUSU Reception and costs about £11 for the academic year.